vtex/shoreline/styleguides/admin/documentation/form/radio.md

 # Radio

-In multiple choice forms, use `Radio` for a single option to be selected.
+In multiple-choice forms, use `Radio` for a single option to be selected.
 This component is always used in a `RadioGroup` context.

 ## Behavior